Nialixus/env_reader/README.md

 ```

 ## Usage 🚀
-Step into the realm of effortless configuration management and elevate your development experience with these straightforward steps:
+Now elevate your development experience with these straightforward steps:

 ### 1. Set up your configuration
 Start by crafting your `.env` file in the root directory of your project, right alongside your trusty `pubspec.yaml`.

-First thing to do is making .env file in root directory of your project folder `same directory with pubspec.yaml`.
-Also for suggestion add the .env in your .gitignore.
 ```env
 API_KEY=VYIUJ7tLdJFqrBesnOJEpkbceBB5GNz0t1aYgHxK3BMxbJOc/g==
 DEBUG=true